EdwardBenedetto/ClosetCollection/README.md

 1. The eBay API as discussed above was difficult to get working properly.
 I spent a fair amount of time working through issues through Postman and trial-and-error.
 The end result was worth it - this element of the app is truly useful.
 I would like to expand on this in the future, perhaps with graph visualization of the data that gets pulled from the API.

+2. Implementation of the Stripe API.
+I wanted to add in a small amount of Stripe, but not so much as to build out an entire payment backend, as this wasn't the goal of the project.
+I was able to implement a small amount into the project and, in doing so, was able to expand my skillset.

-2. Trial and error with Cloudinary and Tailwind, two services that I did not have a ton of experience with prior to this program.
+3. Trial and error with Cloudinary and Tailwind, two services that I did not have a ton of experience with prior to this program.
 Success came down to slowing down, and reading documentation in order to overcome roadblocks here.

  ## Optimizations:

 There are a number of directions that this idea could be taken further moving forward.

-I'd like to build out the "offer" function with real financial capabilities (buying, credit card processing, etc), likely through something like a Stripe API.
+As mentioned above, I've implemented a minimal amount of Stripe into the project.
+Stripe has a lot of documentation and a lot of capabilities - I could spend time building out a proper payment procedure, if desired.

 I actually prefer the minimal formatting - the app gets right to the point.
 However, this branding might turn away viewers who prefer a more "visual experience."
 It could look more desirable/professional with a React/Tailwind update.